 You are going to love this easy papaya smoothie recipe.
 It makes a delicious breakfast on those busy days.

 Mornings are fast, too fast.
 Between getting ready for your workday and preparing your kids for school, there isn’t much time to create the flavorful, fulfilling breakfast your family deserves.
-McCormick Good Morning breakfast is a breakthrough line of products to help you do just that.
+If you love this smoothie recipe, wait until you try this Pineapple Mango Smoothie recipe!

 How are your mornings going now that school is back in session?